-Norman MacLean’s 1976 short story details his relationship with the mountains of Montana and with his wayward brother Paul.
-My tagline “A Beautiful Mess” refers not to the overall story but to Paul.
-Throughout the story he is seen as the inferior brother in many ways, but he also has an entirely unique relationship to the art of fly fishing and it is the one thing that keeps him sane and happy in the middle of his alcoholism, immaturity and lack of direction in life.
-This story could best be paralleled to Little Women-a fictionalization of a true story of American family life.
+Norman MacLean’s 1976 short memoir details his relationship with the mountains of Montana and with his wayward brother Paul.
+My tagline, “A Beautiful Mess,” refers not to the overall story but Paul.
+Throughout the story, he is seen as the inferior brother in many ways.
+Still, he also has a unique relationship to the art of fly fishing, and it is the one thing that keeps him sane and happy in the middle of his alcoholism, immaturity, and lack of direction in life.
+There are many parallels between this story and Little Women, both being fictionalizations of true American family life.

-The first lines of the story are “In our family, there was no clear line between religion and fly fishing”.
-This blend of nature and religion is the anchor of the story and most tangibly seen in Paul who appears to have no religious beliefs of his own despite being the son of a reverend.
+The story’s first lines are “In our family, there was no clear line between religion and fly fishing.”
+This blend of nature and religion is the anchor of the story and most tangibly seen in Paul, who appears to have no religious beliefs of his own despite being the son of a reverend.

 One of the chief achievements of the movie is the cinematography.
-Nature shots and narration are utilized with finesse.
+Redford utilizes nature shots and narration with finesse.
 The most poignant passages of the story are narrated by Redford and set to picturesque views of Montana mountains and rivers.

 The movie adds some details about Norman’s life, one of them being his job offer at University of Chicago and his subsequent quasi-proposal to Jessie Burns.
 Riding on the high of love, Norman visits Paul in a bar and tells him the good news, about ninety minutes into the movie.
 Paul offers perfunctory congratulations but clearly has something up his sleeve.
 Paul ends up bringing Norman to a casino to “celebrate”-rather to manipulate hi brother’s luck in an attempt to get out of debt.
 When Norman confronts Paul and offers to help, Paul simply repeats in a steely voice “It’s my debt”.
 In this moment, Paul is somehow both hero and villain.
 Hero, because he shoulders his own responsibility, toxic as that mindset may be, and villain for manipulating Paul.